 - Our volunteers will disinfect each train car prior to each ride.

 - A face covering is required for participants in our Operate-a-Loco activity.
 The engineer wear a face covering.
-Only the participant/purchaser of our Operate-a-Loco activity will be allowed in the cab with the engineer.
-At this time, no other visitors/guest will be able to be in the cab with the participant and engineer.
+The participant/purchaser of our Operate-a-Loco activity and one guest will be allowed in the cab with the engineer.

 Additional Information for Our Passengers